Bombay HC asks Maharashtra to respond to writ alleging senior BJP leader’s role in Satara riots

 Vikram Pawaskar made at least two provocative speeches against Muslims in public gatherings in 2023, the writ petition alleges.

-A Satara resident has filed a criminal writ petition in the Bombay High Court, demanding action against Vikram Pawaskar, a senior leader of the Bharatiya Janata Party in Maharashtra, alleging that he played a crucial role in an attack on a mosque in Satara in September.
+A criminal writ petition has been filed in the Bombay High Court, demanding action against Vikram Pawaskar, a senior leader of the Bharatiya Janata Party in Maharashtra, alleging that he played a crucial role in an attack on a mosque in Satara in September.

 On Friday, the Bombay High Court directed the state public prosecutor to file a response to the writ petition in two weeks.
 The court has also directed the police to ensure protection to the petitioner and witnesses in the case.